-Healthy Outcomes in Schools: CDC's Division of Adolescent and School Health (DASH)

-provides evidence-based health promotion and disease prevention education for less than \$10 per student.
-Through school-based data collection and skills development, DASH collaborates with state and local education agencies to increase health services, promote protective factors, and reduce risky behaviors.
-A 2022 study found that these programs resulted in significant decreases in sexual risk behaviors, violent experiences, and substance use, as well as improvements in mental health and reductions in suicidal thoughts and attempts.1 TFAH recommends at least \$100 million for DASH to expand its work to 75 of the largest local education agencies, 50 states, and 7 territories to reach approximately 25 percent of all U.S. students.
+Healthy Outcomes in Schools: CDC's Division of Adolescent and School Health (DASH) provides evidence-based health promotion and disease prevention education for less than \$10 per student.
+DASH collaborates with state and local education agencies to increase health services, promote protective factors, and reduce risky behaviors.
+Examples of these strategies include mentoring programs, service-learning opportunities, and student-led groups.
+DASH also operates two school-based data collection systems that provide educators with information they can translate into programs, policies, and practices to improve student health and well-being.
+A 2022 study found that these programs resulted in significant decreases in sexual risk behaviors, violent experiences, and substance use, as well as improvements in mental health and reductions in suicidal thoughts and attempts.
+Findings CDC released in February 2023, showing increasing levels of suicidal thoughts and behaviors for nearly all groups of youth, also underscore the importance of this work.
+TFAH recommends at least \$100 million for DASH to expand its work to 75 of the largest local education agencies, 50 states, and 7 territories to reach approximately 25 percent of all U.S. students.

-Suicide Prevention: According to CDC data, the number of suicides increased in 2021 to nearly historic peak levels after slight declines in 2019 and 2020, and suicide rates increased significantly, overall, for non-Hispanic Black, American Indian/Alaska Native (AI/AN), and Hispanic persons in 2021.2 Findings CDC released in February 2023 also show worsening trends in suicidal thoughts and behaviors among teen girls, specifically, through 2021.3 CDC's work helps identify and disseminate effective strategies for preventing suicide by supporting multi-sector partnerships, using data to identify populations of focus and risk and protective factors, conducting rigorous evaluation efforts, and filling gaps through complementary strategies and communications.
-TFAH recommends at least \$80 million to expand prevention activities to all 50 states, Washington, D.C., and 18 tribal and territorial communities and support state health departments as they expand comprehensive suicide prevention and surveillance.
-Adverse Childhood Experiences: CDC has recognized the association between adverse childhood experiences (ACEs), suicides, and substance use disorders, and that the prevention of ACEs could reduce cases of depression in adults by an estimated 44 percent.4 To help address these issues, CDC has worked to build the evidence base by funding innovative research and evaluation, supporting surveillance and data innovation, and identifying strategies and building capacity and awareness to prevent ACEs.
-CDC currently supports six state-level offices, institutes, or departments that are implementing ACEs prevention strategies, including economic assistance to families, efforts to connect youth to care, and short-term and long-term interventions to reduce harms.5 TFAH recommends at least \$15 million to expand surveillance and ACEs prevention activities to additional states.
+Suicide Prevention: According to CDC data, the number of suicides increased in 2021 to nearly historic peak levels after slight declines in 2019 and 2020, and suicide rates increased significantly, overall, for non-Hispanic Black, American Indian/Alaska Native (AI/AN), and Hispanic persons in 2021.3 Findings CDC released in February 2023 also show worsening trends in suicidal thoughts and behaviors among teen girls, specifically, through 2021.4 More broadly, deaths from suicide increased each year from 2012 through 2018, and more than 450,000 Americans died from suicide between 2012 and 2021.
+CDC's work helps identify and disseminate effective strategies for preventing suicide by supporting multi-sector partnerships, using data to identify populations of focus and risk and protective factors, conducting rigorous evaluation efforts, and filling gaps through complementary strategies and communications.
+Fourteen current recipients use CDC funding to support data collection of nonfatal suicide related outcomes through emergency department syndromic surveillance.
+These data can identify upticks and spikes in nonfatal suicide-related outcomes in near-real time to inform local responses.
+TFAH recommends at least \$80 million to expand prevention activities to all 50 states, Washington, D.C., and 18 Tribal and territorial communities and support state health departments as they expand comprehensive suicide prevention and surveillance.

+Adverse Childhood Experiences: Adverse childhood experiences (ACEs) are potentially traumatic events-in connection with abuse, neglect, and high community rates of violence and crime-that occur in childhood and can have long-lasting effects on an individual's lifelong health and opportunity.
+CDC has recognized the association between ACEs, suicides, and substance use disorders, and that the prevention of ACEs could reduce cases of depression in adults by an estimated 44 percent.
+To help address these issues, CDC has worked to build the evidence base by funding innovative research and evaluation, supporting surveillance and data innovation, and identifying strategies and building capacity and awareness to prevent ACEs.
+CDC currently supports six state-level offices, institutes, or departments that are implementing ACEs prevention strategies, including economic assistance to families, efforts to connect youth to care, and short-term and long-term interventions to reduce harms.
+Recipients of CDC funding also build or enhance awareness, analysis, and application of ACEs-related data, which directly informs and tailors ACEs prevention activities in communities.
+TFAH recommends at least

+\$15 million to expand surveillance and ACEs prevention activities to additional states.